Robin-Hood-zjw/pattern-design-object-oriented-design/README.md

 **Definition --->**

-> a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+> a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created

 **Scenario --->**<br>